 - i) Principal Investigator: Name, NetID, ORCiD ID (if applicable), Department, College, Rank, Contact Information - ii) Co-Investigators (up to four Co-Is may be listed, unless otherwise noted): Name, NetID (if internal), ORCiD ID, Department, College, Rank, Contact Information - iii) Fiscal Officer (the person who will be in charge of administering the award account if awarded): Name and Contact Information - iv) Proposal Summary: Include a 200-word summary of your proposal.
 A self-contained description of the proposed work and outcomes that would result if funded.
 Include the significance and potential impacts of the proposed work.
-This should be understandable to a scientifically or technically literate lay reader. - v) OPTIONAL: Connection to Land Grant and HSI Mission: Include a 250-word statement that articulates how the proposed work and outcomes will support the federally designated land grant and/or Hispanic Serving Institution (HSI) mission of the university, - vi) OPTIONAL: Connection to Inclusive Principles and Practices: Include a 150-word statement that describes how this project intentionally incorporates the principles and practices of accessibility, diversity, equity, and inclusion. - vii) Proposed External Funding: 200-word limit.
+This should be understandable to a scientifically or technically literate lay reader. - v) OPTIONAL: Connection to Land Grant and HSI Mission: Include a 250-word statement that articulates how the proposed work and outcomes will support the federally designated land grant and/or Hispanic Serving Institution (HSI) mission of the university, - vi) Proposed External Funding: 200-word limit.
 Include the targeted solicitation (including funding level and deadline) and/or sponsor.
-If you do not have a solicitation, discuss fit to the potential sponsor. - viii) Keywords/Key phrases: Include up to five keywords or key phrases. - ix) Proposal Specific Sections: - (1) Select a Track, if applicable - (2) Identification of relevant compliance areas including human subjects, animal research, RLSS, inclusion of Native Americans or international Indigenous groups in the proposal, etc. - (3) Budget amount requested (round up to the nearest dollar) - (4) Identification of primary TRIF initiative (see below for details) or select "none" - (5) Identification of Co-Reviewed TRIF initiative - (6) Review Panel Selection (select primary and secondary, if applicable): Arts, Biomedical Sciences, Clinical Sciences, Data Sciences, Earth Sciences, Engineering, Humanities, Life Sciences, Optical Sciences, Physical Sciences, Social Sciences, and Space Sciences - b) Proposal Narrative: The proposal narrative is limited to two pages.
-The narrative should include the following sections: - i) Brief description of the specific aims or objectives - ii) Significance; expected outcomes; and relationship to priority areas 1 through 3 (as applicable) from the Introduction. - iii) Approach - iv) Brief description as to why the PI and/or team is uniquely positioned to be competitive and how the RII grant will increase competitiveness - v) Proposals should incorporate SMART (Specific, Measurable, Achievable, Relevant and Time-Bound) Goals to provide specifics on the project goals in the period of performance to - c) Required Supplemental Documents - i) References cited (no more than one-page) using the discipline-specific reference standard, i.e., the reference style you would use when submitting a journal article in your field - ii) PI's CV or agency-specific biographical sketch - (1) NIH biographical sketches are exempt from the 1" margin requirements as detailed above and may be a maximum of five-pages per NIH guidance - (2) CVs should be no longer than two-pages d) Supplemental Documents, if Applicable
+If you do not have a solicitation, discuss fit to the potential sponsor. - vii) Keywords/Key phrases: Include up to five keywords or key phrases. - viii) Proposal Specific Sections: - (1) Select a Track, if applicable - (2) Identification of relevant compliance areas including human subjects, animal research, RLSS, inclusion of Native Americans or international Indigenous groups in the proposal, etc. - (3) Budget amount requested (round up to the nearest dollar) - (4) Identification of primary TRIF initiative (see below for details) or select "none" - (5) Identification of Co-Reviewed TRIF initiative - (6) Review Panel Selection (select primary and secondary, if applicable): Arts, Biomedical Sciences, Clinical Sciences, Data Sciences, Earth Sciences, Engineering, Humanities, Life Sciences, Optical Sciences, Physical Sciences, Social Sciences, and Space Sciences - b) Proposal Narrative: The proposal narrative is limited to two pages.
+The narrative should include the following sections: - i) Brief description of the specific aims or objectives - ii) Significance; expected outcomes; and relationship to priority areas 1 through 3 (as applicable) from the Introduction. - iii) Approach - iv) Brief description as to why the PI and/or team is uniquely positioned to be competitive and how the RII grant will increase competitiveness - v) Proposals should incorporate SMART (Specific, Measurable, Achievable, Relevant and Time-Bound) Goals to provide specifics on the project goals in the period of performance to c) Required Supplemental Documents

+- i) References cited (no more than one-page) using the discipline-specific reference standard, i.e., the reference style you would use when submitting a journal article in your field - ii) PI's CV or agency-specific biographical sketch - (1) NIH biographical sketches are exempt from the 1" margin requirements as detailed above and may be a maximum of five-pages per NIH guidance - (2) CVs should be no longer than two pages d) Supplemental Documents, if Applicable